netmet1/constellation-node-automation/INSTALL.md

 ```
 > **You will see `v1.0b.tar.gz` as a new file**

-5. Extract the contents, which will create a dedicated directory
+6. Extract the contents, which will create a dedicated directory
 ```
 tar -xvf v1.0b.tar.gz
 ```

-6. Verify the extraction.
+7. Verify the extraction.
-    - The content results might not match up perfectly with below, important part is to make sure the `constellation-node-automation-1.0b` is there.
+    - The content results might not (probably won't) match up perfectly with below, important part is to make sure the **`constellation-node-automation-1.0b`** where the `1.0b` matches the current version no. is there.
 ```
 nodeuser@constellation-node:~# ll
 total 64